 Several limitations in the current project merit consideration.

 First, we ignored the order of observation days in the MLCA models.
 The food consumption diaries were accomplished by participants for at least 3 out of 4 consecutive days.
 In the multilevel analyses, these 3 or 4 days’ observations were treated as if they were exchangeable in the models.
 Since one’s diet might change according to the season, day of the week (weekdays or weekends), or sometimes depend on what one had consumed the day before, exchangeability of daily diaries is a strong assumption and cannot be overcome by the MLCA models adopted here.
-Other statistical Other statistical techniques which could take the order or the longitudinal nature of the data into account, such as repeated measures latent class analysis (RMLCA), latent transition analysis (LTA)[20], or latent class growth analysis (LCGA) [26,37,38] are not applicable for the NDNS RP dataset.
+Other statistical techniques which could take the order or the longitudinal nature of the data into account, such as repeated measures latent class analysis (RMLCA), latent transition analysis (LTA)[20], or latent class growth analysis (LCGA) [26,37,38] are not applicable for the NDNS RP dataset.
 The NDNS RP participants were allowed to choose which days to begin their food diaries, but the alternative models above would require that the 3 or 4 repeated measurements of food diaries be recorded at the same time points longitudinally.
 Specifically, LCGA models (also called growth mixture model) will also need to model the change of the odds of the probability over time as a function (quadratic, or cubic) which is apparently not the objective in the current project.

 Second, the classification of individuals to latent carbohydrate eating classes was defined by maximum posterior probability assignment rule.
 This approach assigns individuals to the class for which they have the highest posterior probability of membership [39].
 The other approach is multiple pseudo-class draws [40], which was proposed in an attempt to account for uncertainty in class assignment.
 However, the maximum probability rule is still believed to be able to minimize the number of incorrect assignments [41].
 A Monte Carlo simulation study [42] demonstrated that maximum probability assignment is less biased than multiple pseudo-class draws.
 Moreover, this simulation study also found that an inclusive LCA (i.e. LCA with covariates) would probably perform better than non-inclusive LCA and has the potential to reduce bias of class assignment.
 However, whether this advantage can be extended to MLCA in the current project is unknown.
-Also, because the associations between the latent classes and distal outcomes (hypertension, and obesity) are still under exploration, appropriate covariates for an inclusive LCA model may not be known or yet knowable.
+Also, because the associations between the latent classes and distal outcomes (hypertension, and obesity) are still under exploration, appropriate covariates for an inclusive LCA model may not be known or knowable.
 Thus, as a first step, given the complexity of the NDNS RP dataset itself, we chose to fit the MLCA models without any covariate in either day level or individual level models.
 Future studies may be advised to consider incorporating other predictors in the MLCA models to see whether the classifications in both levels can be improved or not.